 Trump To Address Response To Coronavirus

-Under mounting criticism for the government's handling of the coronavirus outbreak, President Trump announced Wednesday he will hold a news conference to defend the administration's response to the crisis.
+Under mounting criticism for the government's handling of the coronavirus outbreak, President Trump announced Wednesday that he will hold a news conference to defend the administration's response to the crisis.

-Despite stepped up warnings from health officials that an outbreak is imminent in the U.S. and the recent sell-off on Wall Street in reaction to the global epidemic, the president has continued to project unwavering optimism that the country remains safe.
+Despite stepped-up warnings from health officials that an outbreak is imminent in the U.S. and despite the recent sell-off on Wall Street in reaction to the global epidemic, the president has continued to project unwavering optimism that the country remains safe.

-"USA in great shape!," he wrote in a Wednesday tweet.
+"USA in great shape!" he wrote in a Wednesday tweet.
 "By the way, we have not had one death.
 Let's keep it that way!"

 The president is expected to speak at 6:30 p.m.
 ET.
 You can watch his remarks here:

-Trump's tweets came hours before officials disclosed a 60th case of the COVID-19 disease in the U.S. That number includes 42 people who were quarantined and repatriated after traveling on the Diamond Princess cruise ship in Japan.
+Trump's tweets came hours before officials disclosed a 60th case of the COVID-19 disease in the United States.
+That number includes 42 people who were quarantined and repatriated after traveling on the Diamond Princess cruise ship in Japan.

-Trump also lashed out at news outlets saying,"Low Ratings Fake News MSDNC (Comcast) & @CNN are doing everything possible to make the Caronavirus look as bad as possible, including panicking markets, if possible."
+Trump also lashed out at news outlets, saying, "Low Ratings Fake News MSDNC (Comcast) & @CNN are doing everything possible to make the Caronavirus look as bad as possible, including panicking markets, if possible."

-The comments followed a dispatch the previous day from India in which he declared the recent Wall Street panic would soon correct itself.
+The comments followed a dispatch the previous day from India, where he was visiting, in which he declared that the recent Wall Street panic would soon correct itself.
 "I think that's a problem that's going to go away," he told reporters.

 But the president's messaging contradicts sobering information relayed to the public by the Centers for Disease Control and Prevention's leading health officials.